rugrats2208/graceShopper/README.md

 Add as many records as you'd like to your cart (up to the maximum we have in our warehouse).

   <h2>Testing Stripe Checkout</h2>
-To test Stripe Checkout locally, install `stripe-cli`
+To test Stripe Checkout locally, install stripe-cli
 <br>

   `$ npm i stripe-cli`

   Then type
   `$ stripe login`
-  and follow the login prompt
+  and follow the login prompt.
+A password will be required.

   After login, run `stripe listen --forward-to localhost:3000/webhook` While that is running, open a new terminal window and run